 It is the responsibility of a school to ensure that its students are kept safe both inside and outside of school.
 We have adopted the North Yorkshire Child Protection Policy, which outlines key information and procedures for staff, parents/carers and students.
 This policy is available in the policies section of our website.
 All staff receive child protection training on joining the school and then receive regular updates and further training to ensure they have the necessary knowledge and skills to fulfil their responsibilities.
 Students are told very clearly who the Designated & Deputy Safeguarding Leads (DSL) are and they are aware that they can talk to their form tutor, Pastoral Support Officer or any member of staff if they are worried or concerned about themselves or a friend.
 This is done via assemblies at the start of the year, posters around the school and through reminders throughout the year.
 All students have the link to an online Pastoral Support Request form and the email@example.com email address through which they can request support in private.

 The Lady Lumley’s School Child Protection Policy has been reviewed in line with KCSIE 2022 and all staff have received training on KCSIE 2022.
-The reviewed policy will be added to the website shortly following ratification by the Governing Body.
+The reviewed policy has been uploaded to the Policies section of this website..

 Our Child Protection Team is:-